skeeto/skewer-mode/README.md

 ### Manual version

-To Skewer your own document rather than the provided blank one,
+To skewer your own document rather than the provided blank one,

  1. Load the dependencies
  2. Load `skewer-mode.el`